30 Best Restaurants in Orange County, CA

 Address: 602 El Camino Real Tustin, CA 92780 or 15945 Harbor Blvd Fountain Valley, CA 92708

-Xiao long bao, or soup dumplings, are one of my favorite types of dumplings and Din Tai Fung is one of the most well known places to get some.
-What started as a restaurant in Taiwan has now expanded to various restaurants around the world, and luckily for me, I have a nearby location at South Coast Plaza.
+Xiao long bao, or soup dumplings, are one of my favorite types of dumplings, and Din Tai Fung is one of the most well-known places to get some.
+What started as a restaurant in Taiwan has now expanded to various restaurants around the world, and luckily for me, I have two nearby locations at South Coast Plaza in Costa Mesa and Downtown Disney District in Anaheim (and I actually visit the one in Las Vegas often).
 Din Tai Fung’s infamous hours on end waiting list (even when there’s a reservation system) is only a testament on how tasty these dumplings and Taiwanese dishes are made.

 Their best known dishes are kurobuta pork xiao long bao, or soup dumplings, which are handmade using a proprietary dough that’s wrapped with 18 folds.
 These dumplings have a supple, but slightly al dente wrapper that bursts open with the most savory soupy filling and tender ground pork.